DanKendrick/DanKendrick/README.md

 ### Hi there 👋

-- My name is Dan and I'm aiming to transition into a tech career path
+- My name is Dan and I'm a business intelligence developer

-- I'm interested in: Gaming, data and devloper roles
+- I'm interested in: Gaming, data and coding

-- I'm currently learning computer science fundamentals and beginning my coding journey in HTML/CSS/Javascript.